Homemade Dish Soap – Natural

 The Ingredients:

-- Dr. Bronner’s Sal’s Suds – This is like the ultra-concentrated, cleaning power of Castile soaps (which is a staple in any natural-living cabinet, hello, hand soap).
-This stuff is powerful and works amazingly well to clean dishes.
+- Dr. Bronner Sal Suds – This is like the ultra-concentrated, cleaning power of Castile soaps (which is a staple in any natural-living cabinet, hello, hand soap).
+This mild detergent is powerful and works amazingly well to clean dishes without any soap scum or residue.
+It can also be used to clean floors, counters, laundry, and more.
+It also works great in hard water (something we struggle with here at our house).

 - Water – I would recommend using distilled water or water that was boiled and cooled to help reduce the chance of bacterial growth.